josephlhall/draft-hall-iasa2-struct/draft-hall-iasa2-struct.md

-The purpose of this part of the document is to describe a few problem areas with enough detail to allow the comparison of potential IASA structure updates (among themselves, as well as comparison to the status quo) that must be addressed by IETFAdminOrg.
+The purpose of this part of the document is to describe a few problem areas with enough detail to allow the comparison of potential IASA structure updates (among themselves, as well as comparison to the status quo) that must be addressed by IAO.
 This is intentionally illustrative, rather than an exhaustive enumeration of all possible and perceived issues with the current structure and implementation.
 Nevertheless, the examples are concrete and real.
 (For a fuller description of the perceived issues with the current IASA arrangements, see {{?I-D.daigle-iasa-retrospective}},
 {{?I-D.hall-iasa20-workshops-report}},
-{{?I-D.arkko-ietf-iasa-thoughts}}, and ongoing discussion on the iasa20@ietf.org mailing list.
+{{?I-D.arkko-ietf-iasa-thoughts}}, {{?I-D.arkko-ietf-finance-thoughts}}, and ongoing discussion on the iasa20@ietf.org mailing list.)

 In general, the range of IETF administrative tasks have grown considerably, our organizational structure is not as clear, efficient,